Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Spectroscopy of highly charged ions

 In the case of Pr, level crossing occurs around $Z_{\rm ion}=10$.
-As shown in Fig. \ref{Praceodymium}, Pr$^{10+}$ has two low-energy transitions between the $5s^25p$ ground state and $5s^24f$ states, in addition to a transition between fine-structure levels.
-The two $5s^24f$ states have long lifetimes suitable for clock states.
+As shown in Fig. \ref{Praceodymium}, Pr$^{10+}$ exhibits two low-energy transitions between the $5s^25p$ ground state and the $5s^24f$ states, in addition to a transition between fine-structure levels.
+The two $5s^24f$ states have long lifetimes, making them suitable for clock applications.
 Transitions from these states to the ground state have high sensitivity to the variation of $\alpha$ (see Table \ref{TableK} for a comparison between neutral atoms and singly-ionized ions).